JosephParish/Coding-Projects/README.md

 Personal:

-  5. Java DSA (DSA) - Create Data Structures and Algorithms from search to sort to graphs, all sorts of algorithms too.
-I try to contribute to this every day to practice my ability and mindset.
+  5. DSA (DSA) - Create Data Structures and Algorithms.
+I try to contribute to this every day.
+This also helps me learn new languages too (when I get to it).